jlpteaching/ECS201A/hw1/hw1.rst

 See the `Building gem5`_ page of the tutorial if you are having trouble getting gem5 to build.

-For OS X, you will need to downgrade to SCons 2.5.1.
+For OS X, if you are having issues with SCons, you will need to downgrade to SCons 2.5.1.
 SCons 3.0.0, which is default that Homebrew installs, does not work.

-Additionally, you will need to ensure that you are using the correct Python version.
+Additionally, on OS X, you will need to ensure that you are using the correct Python version.
 As mentioned in the page in the tutorial, use the following command to specify the correct Python version:

 .. code-block:: sh